DCC-EX/dcc-ex.github.io/docs/exrail/examples.md

       FOLLOW(12) // follows Route 12 again… forever
 ```

 Does that look long?
-Worried about memory on your Arduino....
-Well the
+Worried about memory on your Arduino..
 script above takes about 100 BYTES of program memory and no dynamic
 SRAM!